TheOdinProject/curriculum/nodeJS/express_and_mongoose/deployment.md

 ---

-## Glitch
+### Glitch

-- Glitch enables you to effortlessly deploy simple and small Express apps, much like the one you created in the previous lesson, in just a few easy steps.
+- Glitch enables you to effortlessly deploy simple and small Express apps in just a few easy steps.
-- Github import and export support
+- Github import and export support.
-- The best part of this, you don't have to add your credit card *wink wink* info to deploy your apps freely here.
+- No credit card needed

 **Free Plan**